 Metric Type Metric Explanation Metric 1 - Absolute Emissions Total Emissions - (tCO2e) Measures the total absolute financed emissions associated with a portfolio.
-The emissions attributable to the Fund are based on its equity and/or fixed income ownership share across the total capital structure of an underlying issuer, enterprise value including cash (EVIC).
+The emissions attributable to the Fund are based on its equity and/or fixed income ownership share across the total capital structure of an underlying issuer, enterprise value including cash ("EVIC").
 Metric 2 - Emissions Intensity Carbon Footprint - (tCO2e / £m invested) Measures the total financed emissions of the Fund's investments, normalised by the total value of the portfolio.
 This metric measures the emissions intensity of a million GBP invested.
-Metric 3 - Non- Emissions-Based Metric PRA Slow Transition Scenario Stress Measures how the current portfolio is exposed to climate risk over a longer period by determining the expected impact on the Fund of a slow transition climate scenario.
-This is compared against the Fund's other risks (as monitored by Funding Ratio-at-Risk).
-This metric has been selected by the Trustee because it is decision-useful and may be used to assess climate-risk as part of the Fund's wider risk management processes.
-Metric 4 - Portfolio Alignment Metric Science-Based Targets Initiative ("SBTi") Score - % Issuers classified as SBTi 5 approved Identifies companies which have an SBTi approved pathway to reduce their GHG emissions consistent with a 1.5°C, well-below 2°C, or 2°C global warming scenario.
+Metric 3 - Non- emissions-based Metric Data Quality - Partnership for Carbon Accounting Financials ("PCAF") Data Quality Score Monitors the reliability of companies' emissions data, scoring them one to five - with one representing the highest quality of independently verified emissions data.
+Metric 4 - Portfolio Alignment Metric Science-Based Targets Initiative ("SBTi") Score - % Issuers classified as SBTi 4 approved Identifies companies which have an SBTi approved pathway to reduce their GHG emissions consistent with a 1.5°C, well-below 2°C, or 2°C global warming scenario.

 The Trustee receives these metrics on at least an annual basis from its investment consultant.
-A full breakdown of the metric output can be found in the appendix of this report.
-As industry best practice evolves, the Trustee will review the suitability of the selected metrics to ensure that they remain appropriate, and will consider replacing its metrics with ones that are more appropriate, for example if there are changes in methodologies or in the regulatory requirements, following changes in data quality/availability, or the emergence of more robust metrics/methodologies.
+A full breakdown of the metric output can be found in Appendix E of this report.
+As industry best practice evolves, the Trustee will review the suitability of the selected metrics to ensure that they remain appropriate.
+Where industry developments prompt it, the Trustee will consider replacing its metrics with ones that are more appropriate.